getodk/docs/README.md

 Press `Ctrl-C` on your keyboard to stop the build server.
 It could take a while to effectively stop, and you can always close the terminal window.

-If you get a `The name "odk-docs" is already in use by container` error message, run the following command:
+If you get a `The name "odkx-docs" is already in use by container` error message, run the following command:

 ```
-docker kill odk-docs
+docker kill odkx-docs
 ```

 ### Other build tasks